Antithymocyte Globulin (Rabbit)

 • Immunizations: Patients should not be immunized with attenuated live viral vaccines during or shortly after treatment; safety of immunization following therapy has not been studied.

-• Experienced physician: [US Boxed Warning]: Should only be used by physicians experienced in immunosuppressive therapy for the treatment of renal transplant patients.
+• Experienced physician: [US Boxed Warning]: Should only be used by physicians experienced in immunosuppressive therapy in transplantation.
+Maintenance immunosuppression may require dosage reduction.
 Medical surveillance is required during the infusion.
 Should be administered in combination with other immunosuppressants.

 Lymphocyte count (total lymphocyte and/or T-cell subset), CBC with differential and platelet count; vital signs during administration; signs and symptoms of infection